mustafa-erduran/loan-application-system/README.md

 Contributing
 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.

-License
-This project is licensed under the MIT License - see the LICENSE.md file for details.